JadDavidIsReal/AUNIv1/README.md

 # AUNI v.1
-AUNI: Adaptive Utility for Natural Interaction A voice-first, browser-based assistant powered by AI and static APIs.
+(Halted) AUNI: Adaptive Utility for Natural Interaction A voice-first, browser-based assistant powered by AI and static APIs.
 Activated by holding the spacebar, she listens and responds to commands — from info lookup to tool actions — all via clean, minimalist UI.